Thinkunique/rest-service/README.md

 1) Ability to run on docker.
 2) Ability to cache the service response for 10 minutes.
-3) Abiltity to save data in redis datastore.
+3) Abiltity to save and retrieve data from redis datastore.
 4) Ability to run as microservice.
 5) Built on spring boot latest version 2.3.1.